What Is A Fractional Operations Manager?

 • Overseeing finances at an operational level

 They’re the person you turn to if projects are slipping, customers are unhappy or there’s no roadmap in place.
-At the small business level, they’re usually also responsible for implementing the systems and software that enable the business to operate effectively.
+At the small business level, they’re also responsible for implementing the systems and software that enable the business to operate effectively.

 • Defining and refining business strategy